 Rug Stain Removal

 You don’t have any idea how that colorless & lifeless spot occurred on your carpet.
-Well the first you should do is analyze and clean it.
-Basically there are three stages for a substance to become a stain.
+Well, the first you should do is analyze and clean it.
+Basically, there are three stages for a substance to become a stain.
 One is when something is dropped and a carpet soaks the liquid immediately.
-At this point of time stain is fresh and you need to react quickly.
+At this point in time, the stain is fresh and you need to react quickly.
 Simply pour the best cleaning solution you have and blot it using a white towel.
 Be careful not to rub the stain, as it could further damage the rug.

-Next stage starts when already the stain has made space for itself on your rug.
-It has become a prominent spot that completely ruins the brilliant looks and becomes an eye sore.
-At this stage stain/ spot is difficult to remove.
-It is wiser to call for a professional help.
-If you have any clue of what could be the cause of appearance of the spot, then you can also try a home remedy.
+The next stage starts when already the stain has made space for itself on your rug.
+It has become a prominent spot that completely ruins the brilliant looks and becomes an eyesore.
+At this stage, the stain/ spot is difficult to remove.
+It is wiser to call for a professional to help.
+If you have any clue of what could be the cause of the appearance of the spot, then you can also try a home remedy.

 Here are some tricks and tips that will help in removing the stain from the rug:

-- If the stain has become few days older, then scrape away the stain (solid or semi solid) using a blunt spatula/spoon.
+- If the stain has become a few days older, then scrape away the stain (solid or semi-solid) using a blunt spatula/spoon.
 But never use a knife as its sharp edges can remove the pile fiber also.

-- In the market there are good quality spot removal agents available.
+- In the market, there are good quality spot removal agents available.
 But before using anything just test it over the unnoticeable part of the carpet.
 Read the instructions carefully and follow each step that’s there.
-The simple way to check it is apply the few drop of the solution and then over it press a clean white towel for not more than 30 seconds.
+The simple way to check it is to apply a few drops of the solution and then over it press a clean white towel for not more than 30 seconds.
 If any color transfer is there or any damage is caused to the rug, don’t use it further.